-- Digestion of food typically takes about 1 day from start to finish, from 2-6 hours in the stomach, a few hours traversing the small intestine, and up to 16 hours in the large intestine - We are learning more information all the time.
-The microbiome has also been studied since 2008, when NIH created The Human Microbiome Project - In 2007, it was discovered that probable function of the appendix is to keep a storehouse of gut bacteria for use if something major happens and the microbiome needs to repopulate.
+- Digestion of food typically takes about 1 day from start to finish, including 2-6 hours in the stomach, a few hours traversing the small intestine, and up to 16 hours in the large intestine.
+Varies greatly between individuals, however. - We are learning new information all the time.
+The microbiome has only been studied since 2008, when NIH created The Human Microbiome Project. - In 2007, it was discovered that probable function of the appendix is to keep a storehouse of gut bacteria for use if something major happens and the microbiome needs to repopulate. - While study of the gut-brain axis is relatively new, evidence is building that supports a strong relationship between digestive health and mental health, as well as physical health.